Head lice

 A physical insecticide works by physically coating the surfaces of head lice and suffocating them, so resistance is unlikely to develop.

-A chemical insecticide poisons the head lice by chemical means.
+A chemical insecticide, such as Malathion 0.5% aqueous liquid, poisons the head lice by chemical means.
 Resistance has been reported.

 Herbal and essential oil preparations are not recommended as there is insufficient research to support their use.